maubanel/GMS2-Top-Down-Shooter/README.md

 # GameMaker Studio 2 Top Down Shooter

 ## Introduction
 This tutorial is a a simplified version of the arcade game **1942**.
 It is NOT a complete game but a scaffolding that allows you to complete the game on your own.
 It uses GML programming language.
-It would be useful if you have completed a previous tutorial such as [GMS2-First-Look](https://github.com/maubanel/GMS2-First_Look), [YoYo Games Space Rocks GML](https://marketplace.yoyogames.com/assets/7423/space-rocks-gml) and [GMS2-Space-Rocks-Extended](https://github.com/maubanel/GMS2-Space-Rocks-Extended/blob/master/README.md) prior to working in this tutorial.
+It would be useful if you have completed a previous tutorial such as [GMS2-First-Look](https://github.com/maubanel/GMS2-First_Look), [YoYo Games Space Rocks GML](https://marketplace.yoyogames.com/assets/7423/space-rocks-gml) and [GMS2-Space-Rocks-Extended](https://github.com/maubanel/GMS2-Space-Rocks-Extended/blob/master/README.md) prior to starting the top down shooter.

 All artwork needed for the game is supplied in this tutorial.
 There is a folder called datafiles/TutorialResources/Sprites and a folder called datafiles/TutorialResources/Sounds that include all the assets that you need (except for one song that the tutorial asks you to find for yourself).